Eastern ethics in business: Hinduism

-Hinduism is considered part of the four major religions in the world and exceeds over 1.1 billion followers.
+Hinduism is considered part of the four major religions in the world and has over 1.1 billion followers.
 Hinduism, also referred to as Sanatana Dharma, translates to the eternal law or way.
-It is also the oldest religion out of the major four.
-Though Hinduism is present around the world, the predominant countries that practice Hindu and would operate their businesses under this include Nepal, Mauritius and India.
+It is also the oldest religion of the four major ones.
+Though Hinduism is present around the world, the predominant countries that practice Hinduism and would operate their businesses under this include Nepal, Mauritius and India.

-Ethical business considerations derived from Hinduism has become an important part of defining people's actions.
+Ethical business considerations derived from Hinduism have become an important part of defining people's actions.
 The Gita details how the ethics of Hindu teachings influence business practices and involves how Dharma, meaning duty or ethics, encourages individuals to follow callings to move higher in life and to attain this duty and is relevant in business practices and trade.
 Another teaching, Tat-Twam-Asi, highlights the way nature, individuals and spirits intertwine.
-These teachings hold businesses to consider a holistic approach on their commercial outlook.
+These teachings hold businesses to consider a holistic approach to their commercial outlook.

-Lord Ganesha in Hindu is a God that is tasked to "remove obstacles", "patron of sciences and arts" as well as the "deva of wisdom and intelligence" as Dunn and Jensen (2019) claim.
+Lord Ganesha in Hinduism is a god tasked to "remove obstacles", "patron of sciences and arts," as well as the "deva of wisdom and intelligence," as Dunn and Jensen (2019) claim.
 The elephant often symbolises Ganesha as the ears represent and encourage greater listening, the small mouth promotes lesser talking, the big stomach associates with one's greater ability to digest the bad, neutral and good things in life, the little eyes with attentive concentration and the trunk for high efficiency and flexibility.
 This becomes identifiable in business work ethics as people aim to resemble Lord Ganesha and his features.

 Neo Hinduism

-Neo Hinduism has underpinned the success of businesses and consumer lifestyles through a rapid economic growth seen in India.
+Neo-Hinduism has underpinned the success of businesses and consumer lifestyles through a rapid economic growth seen in India.
 Hinduism asserts the importance of wealth and success as a feature of an acceptable life more dominantly than other religions such as Islam, Christianity and Buddhism.
-Nevertheless, too much personal wealth is not expected to deliver happiness as society should be able to benefit from this selfless and moral behaviour.
+Nevertheless, too much personal wealth is not expected to deliver happiness, as society should be able to benefit from this selfless and moral behaviour.